Tovino Thomas: Debut and early work (2012-2014)

 He played the role of Engineer Thejus Varky in Guppy (2016) which was well received by audiences upon the DVD and digital release.
 He won the New Sensational Hero Award at the NAFA 2017 for his performance in the film.
-This film was also a breakthrough in his career.

 He played the lead role in Oru Mexican Aparatha, Godha, and Mayanadi in 2017.
-He won the Filmfare Critics Award for Best Actor and Behindwoods Critics Award for Best Actor for Mayanadi.
+He won the Filmfare Critics Award for Best Actor – Malayalam and Behindwoods Critics Award for Best Actor for Mayanadi.
 The film was praised for the way it tackled with sexuality and was included in The Hindu's top 25 Malayalam films of the decade.
 The same year he appeared in Ezra in a major supporting role.

 In 2018, Tovino Thomas was cast in a major role in Maari 2 with Dhanush which was his Tamil debut.
 His major Malayalam releases for the year includes Theevandi, Ente Ummante Peru, and Oru Kuprasidha Payyan.
 Tovino had major roles in Lucifer, Uyare and Virus in 2019.
 His film Uyare was released in South Korea, becoming the first Malayalam film to do so.
 His other releases in the year were And the Oscar Goes To..., Luca, Kalki, and Edakkad Battalion 06.

+Established actor (2020–present)

 In 2020, he played the lead role in the crime thriller Forensic with Mamta Mohandas, which received a good response from the audience and was a major box office success.

 In 2021, his first release was Kala which was his second venture as a producer.
 The film received critical acclaim for its narrative.
 Kaanekkaane released in 2021, received a positive response and critical acclaim for its narrative and performance by its cast.
-He starred as the titular character in Minnal Murali, which is the first Malayalam superhero action film, released by Netflix on December 24.
-He received immense praise for his work in the movie and the movie was also declared as 'Streaming success' and surpassed the records of most viewed Malayalam Film on OTT previously held by Drishyam 2.
+He starred as the titular character in Minnal Murali, which is the first Malayalam superhero action film, released by Netflix on 24 December.
+He received immense praise for his work in the film and the movie was also declared as 'Streaming success'. and surpassed the records of most viewed Malayalam Film on OTT previously held by Drishyam 2.

-In 2022, Tovino appeared in Naaradan, Dear Friend, Vaashi and Thallumaala.
+In 2022, Tovino appeared in Naaradan, Dear Friend, Vaashi, and Thallumaala.
+The latter film proved to be a commercial success.

-In his upcoming film Neelavelicham he portrays the role of Vaikom Muhammad Basheer.

-The actor have a good social media management and web development team to update his movie details instantly.
+In 2023, he starred in Neelavelicham, in which he portrayed the role of Vaikom Muhammad Basheer, that film was considered a flop and in 2018, which collected 176 crore and became the 4th Highest grossing Malayalam film ever.

+In 2024, he starred in films like Anweshippin Kandethum, Nadikar and A.R.M..
+The latter became Tovino's first solo 100 crore grosser.

+In 2025, he starred in Identity(2025 film) which under performed significantly at the box office despite a high budget.